Joelx/rasax-deployment-guide/README.md

 ```sh
 helm repo add rasa-x https://rasahq.github.io/rasa-x-helm
 ```
 3. Head over and edit the `rasax/basic-values.yml` file.
 Specify the external IP address of your server and generate a random string for each of the secret and token properties.
+(You can take hints from the values.yaml files about what exactly you have to enter into the respective fields)
 ```sh
 helm repo add rasa-x https://rasahq.github.io/rasa-x-helm
 ```
 4. Install the Helm Chart into our namespace.
-Note that we also chose a custom release name: <i>rasax-release</i>.
+Note that we also chose a custom release name: `rasax-release`.
 ```sh
 helm --namespace rasax install --values rasax/basic-values.yml rasax-release rasa-x/rasa-x
 ```